Elizabeth Brake

 Elizabeth Brake is an American philosopher and Professor of Philosophy at Rice University.
 She is known for her works on ethics and political philosophy.

-Brake coined the term amatonormativity to describe the widespread, but false, belief that everyone is better off in an exclusive, romantic, long-term coupled relationship, and that everyone is seeking such a relationship.
+Brake coined the term amatonormativity to describe the widespread belief that everyone is better off in an exclusive, romantic, long-term coupled relationship, and that everyone is seeking such a relationship.

 Her book Minimizing Marriage received Honorable Mention for the American Philosophical Association Book Prize in 2014.

-Brake is the editor-in-chief of the Journal of Applied Philosophy.
+Brake is a former editor of the Journal of Applied Philosophy (2018-2023) and starting in January 2024, she will be an Associate Editor at Ethics.